 The Puffin Colony illustrates the revitalization of endangered environments.

 This blog post from the International Science Teaching Foundation goes in depth into the dinosaur - bird - feathers connection, looking at the evolution of feathers and other evidence that dinosaurs still walk (or fly) among us.

 Why study birds?
 One reason is to help us.

-Researchers at the University of Wisconsin have studied why birds can migrate hundreds of miles with no sleep to see if that would shed light on human behavior.
+Researchers at the University of Wisconsin are studying why birds can migrate hundreds of miles with no sleep, and see if that research can help humans who are sleep deprived..